VirgilSecurity/virgil-crypto-c/docs/project.md

     Prefix for C names within project.
 The prefix attribute is required.

 namespace:
     Project namespace.
-This attribute is used to for wrappers that support namesapces.
+This attribute is used to resolve path to include directories.
 The namespace attribute is required.

+package:
+    Project package name.
+This attribute is used to for wrappers that support package and namespace.
+The package attribute is required.

 path:
     Path to the project root directory.
 The path attribute is required.